Tents and air-supported structures at events

 Tents and air-supported structures

-All tents must conform to the Alberta Building Code and the Alberta Fire Code.
+All tents must conform to the Alberta Building Code and the National Fire Code (Alberta Edition).
 They must be of sufficient distance from one another to provide an area to be used as an emergency exit.
-Tents will not cover not more than 75 per cent of the premises, unless otherwise approved by the authority having jurisdiction.
+Tents will not cover more than 75 per cent of the premises, unless otherwise approved by the authority having jurisdiction.

 Other tent requirements include: